 The Huachuca water umbel is able to reproduce in two different ways.
 It reproduces asexually with rhizomes, intricate underground stems that grow horizontally and produce new shoots.
 This is so successful that a large patch such as the one pictured here is likely all one individual.
 The Huachuca water umbel also reproduces sexually by growing small clusters of flowers in the springtime.
 These flowers are called umbels.

-As an important form of erosion control, Huachuca water umbel stabilizes the banks of waterways to create good habitat for many wildlife species.
+As an important form of erosion control, Huachuca water umbel stabilizes the banks of waterways, creating good habitat for many wildlife species.
 Listed as Endangered under the Endangered Species Act in 1997, the Huachuca water umbel is threatened by habitat degradation in the forms of groundwater pumping and human development.
 Additionally, increased erosion as a result of overgrazing livestock increases the severity of flash floods, which can wipe out umbel from an area.

 threats